A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 Our total bills as of right now, including credit card payments, mortgage, and everything else we budget for, equal…(drumroll, please)…

-That’s almost $2,900 more a month than it was 10 years ago!
+That’s more than $4,000 more every month than it was twelve years ago!
 So what’s changed?
 Here is a short-ish list:

 - Since we bought a house, we have all of the “fun” that comes with it—higher electric bill, natural gas heating, water bill, homeowners insurance, budget for household items and home repairs, etc.